-ECEd 275-Inclusion of Children with Special Needs (3) PreReq: ECEd 105 and ECEd 110 and ECEd 131
+ECEd 275-Inclusion of Children with Special Needs (3)

+PreReq: ECEd 105 and ECEd 110 and ECEd 131

-Introduces legal, historical and research information about serving young children with special needs in inclusive environments.
-Introduces issues and practices associated with establishing partnerships with families and collaborative relationships that contribute to meeting the diverse needs of children in inclusive settings.
-Facilitates the development of skills to adapt and modify the learning environment and educational curriculum in line with developmentally appropriate practice.
-Introduces traditional and alternative assessment and identifies the skills necessary to facilitate successful transitions from early childhood setting to the elementary school.
+Introduces legal, historical, and research information about serving young children with special needs in inclusive environments.
+Introduces issues and practices associated with establishing partnerships with families and understanding collaborative relationships that contribute to meeting the diverse needs of young children in inclusive settings.
+Facilitates the development of skills to adapt and modify the learning environment in line with developmentally appropriate practice.
+Introduces traditional and alternative assessment and identifies the skills necessary to facilitate successful transitions.
 (3 lec hrs.)